|

 Day 2: May 30, 2002

-While we explored the island and ate, lunch the men folks left in the boat.
+While we explored the island and ate lunch, the men left in the boat.

-When the men came back in the boat the tide had started coming in and the island was covered up with water but was too shallow for the boat to land, so we had to swim out to the boat with our basket and cooler.
+When the men returned to the boat, the tide had begun to come in.
+The island was covered with water, but it was too shallow for the ship to land, so we had to swim out to the boat with our basket and cooler.

 The men caught some fish, a Spiny lobster, and a small shark.

-We had the lobster for supper along with the fresh coconut from their yard that Rick struggled to open.
+We had lobster for supper and fresh coconut from their yard, which Rick struggled to open.

 The carapace of Panulirus Argus is subcylindrical and bears many strong, forward-facing spines.

-A pair of rostral horns project forward over the stalked eyes.
+A pair of rostral horns projects forward over the stalked eyes.

 Whip-like antennae are longer than the body and are studded with small spines and setae.
-Antennules are also elongated, extending the approximately 2/3-body length.
+Antennules are also elongated, extending approximately two-thirds of the body length.

 The abdomen is notched along its lateral margins but is otherwise smooth.